UesleiJf/Netflix-Metaflow/README.md

 # Metaflow

+### Below is the information from the original README

 Metaflow is a human-friendly Python library that helps scientists and engineers build and manage real-life data science projects.
 Metaflow was originally developed at Netflix to boost productivity of data scientists who work on a wide variety of projects from classical statistics to state-of-the-art deep learning.

 For more information, see [Metaflow's website](https://metaflow.org).